Programs

 Strengthen artisan organizations

-We help artisans work together and form strong organizations.
-Our workshops help artisans develop leadership, planning, communication, natural resource management and marketing skills so they can sell more crafts to tourists in their villages and fill larger orders to wholesale buyers.
+We help artisans work together to form strong organizations.
+Our workshops help develop leadership, planning, marketing and natural resource management skills so they can sell more crafts to tourists, our Garza Viva store in Iquitos, and other wholesale buyers.

 Artisans practice selling chambira hot pads to a tourist.
 Photo by Campbell Plowden/Amazon Ecology